 Bio

-I am an Assistant Professor of Law at Harvard Law School, where I teach courses on corporate law and governance, and on the political and moral dimensions of markets and corporations.
+I am an Assistant Professor at Harvard Law School.
+My research interests are in corporate law and governance, empirical law & finance, legal theory, and the political and moral dimensions of markets.

 Continue reading…